10 Ways to Reduce Customer Acquisition Cost

 If you’re seeing a CAC that goes far above your organization’s target CAC, you might benefit from the following strategies for keeping your customer acquisition costs low:

 Your CAC is your total sales and marketing cost divided by your total number of new customers.
-In order to earn a positive return on investment, you should start off with a target CAC.
+To earn a positive return on investment, you should start off with a target CAC.
 This will serve as a benchmark for your sales and marketing efforts.

 If you’re a new business, look into average CACs for your industry and spend some time calculating a reasonable CAC that would enable your business to be profitable.

-On the Google Ads side, you can utilize remarketing lists for search ads (RLSAs).
+On the Google Ads side, you can use remarketing lists for search ads (RLSAs).

 If you don’t have a significant budget for running intent-based ads, retargeting can be a cost-effective way to get new customers at a reasonable CAC.